eqbal/crystal_coin/README.md

-# Build a Blockchain from scratch using Crystal
+# Build a Blockchain from scratch using Crystal Language

 This post is my attempt to understanding the key aspects of the blockchain by exploring the internals.
 I started by reading the [original paper](http://nakamotoinstitute.org/bitcoin/), but I felt the only way to truly understand blockchain is by building a new coin from scratch.
 So that's why I decided to create `CrystalCoin`.
 We will simplify most of the things like complexity, algorithm choices etc.